 This fun card was made by cutting out letters to say ‘Thank You’ on the front and letting the background show through.
 I happened to have some die-cut flowers that I glued on to make the ‘o’ in ‘you’ but you can cut that letter out too if you don’t.

-– A piece of coloured card-stock.
+– A piece of coloured thicker paper (aka card-stock).

 – Print out of the words in block letters, to use as a guide-line.

 – A sharp crafting knife and you might also need a pair of small scissors.